Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * **Don't allow users to run with administrative privileges**
 	- Limits the scope of malicious behavior

+> 🛑 **Privilege creep** - when someone get a bunch of new privileges unecessarily; gradual accumulation of access rights beyond what an individual needs to do his or her job.

 ### Continuous Access Monitoring
 Monitoring all users account activity